Buyer's remorse: Marketing implications

 Buyer's remorse is a powerful experience for consumers.
 For years, marketers have been attempting to reduce buyer's remorse through many different methods.
 One specific technique employed by marketers is the inclusion of a coupon towards a future purchase at the point of sale.
 This has many benefits for both the consumer and retailer.
 First, the consumer is more likely to return to the store with the coupon, which will result in a higher percentage of repeat customers.
 Each successive time a purchase is made and is deemed satisfactory, buyer's remorse is less likely to be experienced.
 Customers can justify their purchases with product performance.

 Another technique used is the money back guarantee, a guarantee from the retailer that the product will meet the customer's needs or the customer is entitled to a full refund.
 This technique is highly successful at lessening buyer's remorse because it immediately makes the decision a changeable one.
 The unchangeability of an "all-sales-final" purchase can lead to a larger amount of psychological discomfort at the point of the decision.
 This makes the stakes higher, and poor choices will cause significant buyer's remorse.

-In addition, legislation exists in various parts of the world enforcing the right to a cooling-off period, during which contracts may be cancelled and goods returned for any reason, for a full refund.
+In additions, legislation exists in various parts of the world enforcing the right to a cooling-off period, during which contracts may be cancelled and goods returned for any reason, for a full refund.